K\"ahler groups and subdirect products of surface groups: Restrictions on coabelian K ahler groups

-\end{corollary} \begin{proof} After passing to a finite index subgroup, we may assume that $\overline{G}$ is coabelian.
+\end{corollary} \begin{proof} After passing to a finite index subgroups, we may assume that $\overline{G}$ is coabelian in a direct product of orbisurface groups.
 Since $\overline{G}$ is finitely presented, it is also a full subdirect product.
-Now the same arguments as in the proof of Theorem \ref{thmNewCoab} show that $\phi$ is induced by a holomorphic map.
+Now the same arguments as in the proof of Theorem \ref{thmIntro1Orbi} show that $\phi$ is induced by a holomorphic map.
 The fact that projections of coabelian subgroups of direct products of groups are themselves virtually coabelian completes the proof. \end{proof}

 Corollary \ref{corNewCoabExs} is a direct consequence of Corollary \ref{rmkNewCoab}.
 More generally, we have